 Trump's escalating rhetoric resembles the methods dictators use

-About half a year ago Donald Trump, during a rally, mentioned that the US would need a different type of negotiators to deal with foreign negotiators (such as the Chinese).
+About half a year ago Donald Trump, during a rally, mentioned that the US would need a different type of negotiator to deal with foreign negotiators (such as the Chinese).
 He said he already knew who those negotiators were and admitted that these people were horrible people.
-He created fear by saying that there was a threat, being that weak and incompetent US leaders make bad deals with smart and tough foreign leaders thereby undermining the power and economy of the US.
+He created fear by saying that there was a threat, being that weak and incompetent US leaders make bad deals with smart and tough foreign leaders, thereby undermining the power and economy of the US.
 This is a telling example of legitimizing something bad (putting horrible people in power) in order to defend against threats.

 It is not surprising that Trump is being compared to and called a fascist.
 Now, I am not necessarily saying that people using these methods, like Trump, have deliberate bad intentions.
-While that is certainly one credible explanation, an alternative explanation which may also be valid is that they themselves are prisoners of their own fear.
+While that is certainly one credible explanation, an alternative explanation that may also be valid is that they themselves are prisoners of their own fear.
 Anyone can fall prey to the idea that "we" are threatened by bad people and therefore have to become bad ourselves.
 But I think this idea is primitive and will never work in the long term.
-Instead it will set in motion a process of increasing tensions.
+Instead, it will set in motion a process of increasing tensions.
 Don't buy it.
 Choose rationality.